-When finished, rinse it out with warm water and dry off with a towel.
+When you’re done, rinse it with warm water and dry it with a towel.

-Add a small amount of your oil to a clean, dry rag or cloth.
-Then wipe all your sink until you’ve distributed the oil, and your sink glistens.
+Add a small amount of oil to a clean, dry rag or cloth.
+Use it to rub your sink until you have evenly distributed the oil and your sink sparkles.

 What to Avoid When Cleaning Stainless Steel